 Most homeowner treatments target visible workers while ignoring the hidden carpenter ant queen.
 This approach fails because only 10-15% of the colony forages outside at any given time.
 Surface sprays reach just a fraction of the total population.

-During peak summer activity, a carpenter ant queen can replace 100% of lost workers in under 60 days.
-She maintains steady egg production regardless of worker losses, meaning the colony rebuilds faster than most DIY treatments can eliminate it.
+During peak summer, a queen can replace all lost workers in about 60 days.
+She keeps laying eggs no matter how many workers die, so the colony rebuilds faster than most DIY treatments can keep up.

 Store-bought sprays and ant baits often use repellent chemicals that drive workers away from treatment areas.
 Workers simply establish new trails around treated zones while the carpenter ant queen continues reproduction unaffected.